Rizzler Sports Logo

 Rec League / Developmental

-Use Rizzler's game planning to build rotations that guarantee minimum play, and AI Fielding Positions to generate balanced defensive rotations automatically.
+Use Rizzler's game planning to build rotations that guarantee minimum play, and AI Fielding Positions to generate the defensive assignments automatically.

 Little League (Competitive Divisions)